chwarr/bond/doc/src/bond_over_grpc.md

         }
     }

-This service implementation is hooked up to a gGPC server as follows:
+This service implementation is hooked up to a gRPC server as follows:

     var server = new Grpc.Core.Server
     {
         Services = { Example.BindService(new ExampleServiceImpl()) },
         Ports = { new Grpc.Core.ServerPort(ExampleHost, ExamplePort, Grpc.Core.ServerCredentials.Insecure) }
     };
     server.Start();